mehranrahmati1986/Mehran.SmartGlobalExceptionHandling.Core/README.md

 ## 🌐 English Documentation

-# ExceptionHandling - .NET Core Exception Management Package
+# Mehran.SmartGlobalExceptionHandling.Core - .NET Core Exception Management Package

 ### Overview

-**ExceptionHandling** is a robust and extensible .NET Core middleware for capturing, handling, logging, and notifying unhandled exceptions.
+**Mehran.SmartGlobalExceptionHandling.Core** is a robust and extensible .NET Core middleware for capturing, handling, logging, and notifying unhandled exceptions.
 It is multilingual, customizable, and notification-friendly.

 ---